 For the ultimate weekend getaway, The Grand Hotel in Salem is connected to the Convention Center, with luxurious rooms and suites available, as well as a decadent in-house restaurant that can add to any romantic weekend getaway.

-12. Samuel H. Boardman State Scenic Corridor
+14. Samuel H. Boardman State Scenic Corridor

 The best frame for the southern Oregon coast can be found within the Samuel H. Boardman Scenic Corridor, a 12-mile linear state park connecting the coast to Highway 101.
 Options and parking areas abound for quick and prolonged stops, and the Oregon Coast Trail connects every scenic mile along the way.

-A few of the many roadside stops and viewpoints to check out in the Samuel H. Boardman State Scenic Corridor include Arch Rock, Natural Bridge, and the crescent beach presented at the Lone Ranch Picnic Area.
+A few of the many roadside stops and viewpoints to check out include Arch Rock, Natural Bridge, and the crescent beach presented at the Lone Ranch Picnic Area.
 Whales are often spotted from places like Cape Ferrelo during the spring and summer, and seabirds and other wildlife are common sights throughout the year.

 More Related Articles on PlanetWare.com

 Where to Stay on a Weekend Getaway in Oregon: If your short break is all about rest and relaxation rather than adventure, your destination may come down to finding a beautiful resort in Oregon, where you can park yourself for a couple of days.
 You can find some of the best ones along the Oregon Coast.
 Spend your weekend looking out over the ocean and enjoying the sunsets, and maybe add on some time at the spa and enjoy some good meals.